DefaultValue/dockerizer_for_php/Future.md

 - `{{domains:1|,|'}`} - not a valid value (ambiguous shortcode)

 Custom Dockerfiles: one for production and one for dev tools image!

+Preconfigred parameters can't be changed.
+Provided options and missed parameters do not overwrite them.